genicam/harvesters/README.rst

 * *The GenTL-Python Binding*: A Python module that communicates with GenTL Producers.

-* *Harvester*: A Python module that consists of Harvester Core and Harvester GUI.

-* *Harvester Core*: A part of Harvester that works as an image acquisition engine.
+* *Harvester*: An image acquisition engine.

-* *Harvester GUI*: A part of Harvester that works as a graphical user interface of Harvester Core.
+* *Harvester GUI*: A Harvester-based graphical user interface.

 * *A GenICam compliant device*: It's typically a camera.
 Just involving the GenICam reference implementation, it offers consumers a way to dynamically configure/control the target remote devices.